electrode-io/fynpo/README.md

 npm install -g fyn
 ```

+# Node Compatibility

+[flat-module] not withstanding, `fyn` top level `node_modules` are 100% compatible with NodeJS, and all tools, including `npm` or `yarn`.

+The way `fyn` uses symlinks to link a certain version of a package for another package is also fully compatible with NodeJS.
+The only caveat is NodeJS module loader always resolve a package's path to its real path.
+If you want to keep the symlink path, set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.

+`fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.

 # Using fyn

 Change into the directory for your project with the `package.json` file, and run: